chef-boneyard/chef-dk/lib/chef-dk/skeletons/code_generator/files/default/repo/cookbooks/README.md

 This will:

-* Download the cookbook tarball from cookbooks.opscode.com.
+* Download the cookbook tarball from the Chef Supermarket.
 * Ensure its on the git master branch.
 * Checks for an existing vendor branch, and creates if it doesn't.
 * Checks out the vendor branch (chef-vendor-COOKBOOK).